University of Toronto Faculty of Information: Graduate programs

-This program permits graduate students to complete a Masters of Information (MI) and a Masters of Museum Studies (MMSt) concurrently within the span of three years.
-This option was changed from Concurrent Registration Option (CRO) to Combined Degree Program (CDP) beginning in September 2018.
+This program permits graduate students to complete a Master of Information (MI) and a Master of Museum Studies (MMSt) concurrently within the span of three years.

-PhD Program
+PhD program

 The Faculty of Information offers a PhD in Information, a four-year advanced research degree, attracting students from a wide range of backgrounds, who conduct research at the intersection of information, technology, culture, people, and communities.

-Collaborative Specializations
+Collaborative specializations

 Collaborative Specializations are open to all graduate students in the Faculty of Information.
 They are designed to allow students to focus on specialized subject interests and since they are a result of cooperation between different graduate units at the university, separate admission process is required of those who wish enter them.
 Currently, there are eight collaborative specializations available: Aging, Palliative & Supportive Care Across the Life Course; Book History and Print Culture, based at Massey College; Environment Studies, Food Studies; Jewish Studies; Knowledge Media Design, led by Faculty of Information; Sexual Diversity Studies; Women and Gender Studies.

-Facilities

-The iSchool occupies all seven floors of the Claude Bissell building, which is attached to the John P. Robarts Research Library and the Thomas Fisher Rare Book Library.
-The building houses classrooms, administration, faculty offices, as well as research labs.

-Research Institutes
+Research institutes

 Knowledge Media Design Institute

-The Knowledge Media Design Institute (KMDI) was founded in 1996 as the University of Toronto's first virtual institute.
-KMDI offers one of the collaborative specializations available to graduate students at the University of Toronto.
-The current director of KMDI is Dr. Beth Coleman.
+The Knowledge Media Design Institute (KMDI) was founded by Professor Ron Baecker and focuses on exploring and critiquing the knowledge media that enable people to communicate, create, learn, share, and collaborate.
+In 2018, KMDI merged with the Semaphore Research Cluster, which was co-founded in 2011 by Professors Matt Ratto, Sara Grimes, and Rhonda McEwen.

+KMDI is concerned with the ever-evolving interaction between humans and technology, with a mission to carry out research and education that will inform the design of devices, systems, and applications to enhance and ameliorate the role of humans in a world of embedded, supporting, and sometimes controlling technologies.

+The institute has over 60 faculty from more than 25 departments and 11 faculties across the tri-campus system.
+KMDI also runs a Makerspace and Virtual Reality Studio in the Bissell Building.
+Its research portfolio includes action research projects, cross-sector collaborations, and community outreach initiatives exploring the social, cultural, ethical, and political implications of technologies ranging from 3D printers to social media platforms and environmental data infrastructures.

+The KMDI is directed by Dr. Beth Coleman, Dr. Matt Ratto, and Dr. Javed Mostafa.